mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.8\
 PKG_VERSION:=2022-07-14
 - uqmi_d.sh: Added an SMS sender function to the daemon.
-Store the SMS file in /var/sms/send with Bnumber, in international format (+46708123456), at the first row and the SMS test in the following rows.
+Store the SMS file in /var/sms/send with the Bnumber, in international format (+46708123456), in the first row and the SMS text in the following rows.
 Received SMSs are now stored in /var/sms/received.\
 If you have problems with sending SMSs, add the SMSC number with:
 ```